Laurene Powell Jobs

 Laurene would go on to co-found Terravera, an all-natural foods company that sold products to retailers in Northern California.
 She also held a position at the board of directors of the online learning system Achieva, worked for Merrill Lynch Asset Management, and worked as a strategist at Goldman Sachs.

-It was reported in 2017, she purchased a 20% stake in the ownership group Monumental Sports & Entertainment.
+It was reported in 2017 that she purchased a 20% stake in the ownership group Monumental Sports & Entertainment.
 The group manages the NBA's Washington Wizards, the NHL's Washington Capitals, and owns the Capital One Arena, located in the Chinatown neighborhood of Washington D.C.
 Her stake makes her the second-largest shareholder of the company.

-Powell Jobs' was the largest single shareholder of Disney until she sold off half of her majority stake in 2017.
+Powell Jobs was the largest single shareholder of Disney until she sold off half of her majority stake in 2017.

 Laurene is known for being significantly philanthropic, often citing her late husband as inspiration.
 Since 2018, she's sat on the board of directors of College Track, Conservation International, and Stanford University.